electricbookworks/paged-design/README.md

 We create many book features as Sass mixins, which are then `@include`d in elements and classes.

 This makes it easy to give different elements the same design in different contexts.
 For example, let's say your book's chapters are divided into parts.
 Your part titles will be `h1`s, and your chapter titles `h2`s.
 What heading level are your frontmatter headings, like 'Contents' and 'Prologue'?
-They are `h1`s sementically, but in terms of visual significance they need to *look like* the `h2`s.
+They are `h1`s semantically, but in terms of visual significance they need to *look like* the `h2`s.

 So if, visually speaking, you have a big `heading-1` and a smaller `heading-2`, your part titles need to be `h1.heading-1`, your frontmatter titles `h1.heading-2`, and your chapter titles `h2.heading-2`.
 This will ensure you have both semantically accurate HTML and visually sensible styles.